-Orthokeratology lenses (such as Eyedream Contact Lenses) are worn overnight and gently reshape the front of the eye (the cornea) so when removed on waking the user continues to have crisp and clear vision all day.
-Orthokeratology lenses change the way light focuses on the peripheral retina and as a result slow progression of myopia.
-Studies investigating orthokeratology lenses have reported slowed myopia progression of between 36% and 58% (depending on the study) compared to those wearing standard contact lenses or glasses.
+Ortho-k contact lenses are worn overnight and gently reshape the front of the eye (the cornea) so, when removed on waking, the user continues to have crisp and clear vision all day.
+Ortho-K lenses change the way light focuses on the peripheral retina and as a result slow progression of myopia.
+Studies investigating ortho-K lenses have reported slowed myopia progression of between 36% and 58% (depending on the study) compared to those wearing standard contact lenses or glasses.

 Orthokeratology lenses are capable of correcting myopia up to -5.00 and astigmatism up to -2.50D.